spraakbanken/dev-tutorials/read-json-in-rust/README.md

    Compiling read-json-in-rust v0.1.0 (.../dev-tutorials/read-json-in-rust)
     Finished dev [unoptimized + debuginfo] target(s) in 0.31s
      Running `target/debug/read-json-in-rust`
-Elapsed time 2.097109881s
+Elapsed time 4.908370832s
 ```

-But the time it took, 2.09 s, what can be done about that?
+But the time it took, almost 5 seconds, what can be done about that?

 ## Optimizations
 Let's try with some optimizations, we turn them on by passing `--release` to `cargo run`.